 How Are PALS Groups Organized?

-PALS group meetings begin in the fall of the year, meeting the equivalent of six full days each year.
-While in many cases these meetings run from noon to noon at a mutually convenient location, other arrangements may be made when warranted by other circumstances, such as distance and schedule.
+PALS group meetings begin in the fall, and groups meet for the equivalent of six full days each year.
+While in many cases these meetings run from noon to noon at a mutually convenient location, other arrangements may be made when warranted by circumstances like distance and schedule.

 Who Are the Facilitating Pastors?

-These experienced pastors, called "Facilitators," are chosen by the PALS office from a list recommended by the district presidents.
+These experienced pastors, called "Facilitators," are chosen by their district president in conjunction with the PALS office.
 Facilitators are generally from the same geographical area as their assigned groups of new pastors.

 How Are Wives Involved?

-PALS recognizes the support of the pastor's wife as vitally important for both the family and the congregation.
+PALS recognizes that the support of the pastor's wife is vitally important for both the family and the congregation.
 PALS is often particularly helpful to the wives for whom this transition can be most challenging.
 Wives are involved in some shared activities with their husbands and, when desired, in separate learning activities as a wives' group.
-Babysitting is provided to accommodate families with young children.
+To accommodate families with young children, babysitting is provided.